SarryGeezOwO/DoomStyleGame/README.md

 ## Rendering
 - Rendering a map primarily uses simple geometries like quads and planes with map partitioning to cull draw calls.
 Each sector draws. it's walls then floor and ceiling before proceeding to the next sector.
 - entities are rendered as a billboards (quads that rotate yaw-wise to look directly in the camera).
+  Entities are drawn last after all drawable sectors are done.

 <br>

 ### Old Rendering preview
 this preview showcases how the map is rendered in order, although the footage is an outdated view it is still somewhat similar.
-Entities or Billboards are not shown in this preview.

 https://github.com/user-attachments/assets/011f149e-93de-4348-b146-a97ea59c5bea